The Mining Law Review: Uzbekistan

 Health and safety regulations

-Supervision by the regulatory bodies administering the observance of laws on safety precautions may be divided into external and internal control.
-External control is performed by the government27 and the Ministry of Employment and labour relations, while internal control is carried out by the company's employees or trade union, or both.28
+Supervision by the regulatory bodies administering the observance of laws on safety precautions may be divided into external and internal controls.
+External control is performed by the government26 and the Ministry of Employment and labour relations, while internal control is carried out by the company's employees or trade union, or both.27

-The labour law29 requires the employer to provide preliminary (pre-employment) and periodical (throughout employment) medical examinations for some groups of employees, such as, (1) underage employees; (2) age 60+ male and 55+ female employees; (3) disabled people; and (4) people working under challenging environments, during the night and in work related to transportation and others.
+The labour law28 requires the employer to provide preliminary (pre-employment) and periodical (throughout employment) medical examinations for some groups of employees, such as: (1) underage employees; (2) age 60+ male and 55+ female employees; (3) disabled people; and (4) people working under challenging environments, during the night and in work related to transportation and other areas.

 ii Environmental compliance

-Taking into consideration that sites of mining activities are classified as hazardous production facilities,34 any company involved in mining applies for civil liability insurance against risks to the environment, and the life, health and property of third parties.35
+Taking into consideration that sites of mining activities are classified as hazardous production facilities,33 any company involved in mining applies for civil liability insurance against risks to the environment, and the life, health and property of third parties.34

 iii Third-party rights